Laryngeal Manual Therapy

 How We Assess Your Voice

-At Elite Performance Physio MCR, our laryngeal-focused assessment is shaped by how muscular tension and movement restrictions affect voice production and comfort.
+At Elite Performance Physio MCR, we assess your concerns during your therapy appointment by identifying how muscle tension and movement restrictions affect your voice function and comfort.

 Our Assessment

-Our Laryngeal Manual Therapy assessment focuses on identifying factors that may be contributing to voice restriction and discomfort.
+Our approach to laryngeal manual therapy is centred on identifying factors contributing to voice restriction and discomfort.

 This may include evaluating:

-- Assessment of soft tissue mobility around the neck, jaw, and larynx
+- Analysis of soft tissue mobility around the neck, jaw, and larynx

 - Identification of tension patterns affecting voice function